 But even though they might be interested in helping out, there are a number of questions that stop them from saying anything:

 - What staff member would I tell that I’m interested in serving?

 - Does it matter that I don’t have experience?

 - What kind of time commitment is required?

-The key to recruiting tech volunteers lies in overcoming these obstacles.
-Once you remove some of the mystery around these questions, finding volunteers becomes a lot easier.
+The key to recruiting prospective volunteers lies in overcoming these obstacles.
+Once you remove some of the mystery around these questions, church volunteer recruitment becomes a lot easier.
 Here are 5 volunteer recruitment ideas to build your church media teams.

 It’s easy to fall into the trap of running with the minimum viable number of volunteers.
 But when you maintain the smallest number of people to get the job done, finding a replacement becomes an urgency.
 This means that you’re often filling the position with the most immediately available person, and not the best fit.